top of page

 2. Any member can bring forward a request for impeachment to any executive.
 Within 10 days of receiving this request, the executive will host a meeting with the general membership.
 At this meeting, the complaint will be reviewed.
 The member bringing forward the complaint and the accused executive shall be given time to speak.

 3. A vote for impeachment with the general membership will be conducted.
 The accused executive shall not be permitted to vote.
 A simple majority will be needed to impeach the executive.
-Impeachment of an executive results in their removal from office and as a member of the club.
+Impeachment of an executive results in their removal from office and as a member of the association.

 Membership Impeachment: